 Table 1 Summary of the technical challenges and approaches, grouped by requirement Holstein, T., Dodig-Crnkovic, G., & Pelliccione, P. (2021).
 Steps Towards Real-world Ethics for Self-driving Cars: Beyond the Trolley Problem.
-In S. J. Thompson (Ed.), Machine 51 Law, Ethics, and Morality in the Age of Artificial Intelligence.
+In S. J. Thompson (Ed.), Machine 70 Law, Ethics, and Morality in the Age of Artificial Intelligence.
 IGI Global

-Requirements Social Challenges Approaches Non-maleficence Partly covered by technical solutions.
+Requirements Social Challenges Approaches Non-maleficence Technology not causing harm.
+Disruptive changes on the labor market.
+Change of related markets and business models (e.g., insurances, manufacturers).
+Partly covered by technical solutions.
 Preparation of strategic solutions for people losing jobs.
 Learning from historic parallels to industrialization and automatization.
 Stakeholders involvement In this field different stakeholders are involved - from professionals designing, developing, maintaining cars, to their users, and general public.
 Active involvement of stakeholders in the process of design and requirements specification as well as decisions of their use.
 Beneficence Values and priorities: Ensure that general public values will be embodied in the technology, with interests of minorities taken into account.
 Initiatives as "AI for good" exemplify this expectation that new technology not only do not cause harm, but actively do good for its stakeholders.
 Responsibility and Accountability Assignment and distribution of responsibility and accountability are among central regulative mechanisms for the development of new technology.
 They should follow ethical principles.
 The Accountability, Responsibility and Transparency (ART) principle based on a Design for Values approach includes human values and ethical principles in the design processes (Dignum, 2019).
-Freedom and Autonomy The freedom of choice determined by regulations.
+Freedom and Autonomy Freedom of choice hindered by the system (e.g. it may not allow to drive into a certain area) The freedom of choice determined by regulations.
 Determination and communication of the amount of control a human has in context of the self-driving car Social Sustainability In the domain of business, social sustainability is about identifying and managing business impacts on people Pursuing social equity, community development, social support, human rights, labour rights, social responsibility, social justice, etc. Social Fairness Ascertaining fairness of the socio-technological system.
 Fairness of the decision-making.
 Related to transparency and explainability.
 Dignity and Solidarity This requirement refers to the entire socio-technological system.
 Challenges come from the lack of common wholistic view.
 Social Trust Establishing trust between humans and highly automated vehicles as well as within the social system.
 Further research on how to implement trust across multiple systems.
 Provision of trusted connections between components as well as external services Justice: legislation, standards, norms, policies and guidelines Keeping legislation up to date with current level of automated driving, and emergence of self-driving cars.
 Creating and defining global legislation frameworks.
 Including ethical guidelines in design and development processes Legislative support and contribution to global frameworks.
 Ethics training for involved engineers.
 Establishment and maintenance of a functioning socio- technological system in addition to functional safety standards

-Table 2 Summary of the social challenges and approaches, grouped by requirement

-Holstein, T., Dodig-Crnkovic, G., & Pelliccione, P. (2021).
+Table 2 Summary of the social challenges and approaches, grouped by requirement Holstein, T., Dodig-Crnkovic, G., & Pelliccione, P. (2021).
 Steps Towards Real-world Ethics for Self-driving Cars: Beyond the Trolley Problem.

-In S. J. Thompson (Ed.), Machine

-Law, Ethics, and Morality in the Age of Artificial Intelligence.
-IGI Global
+In S. J. Thompson (Ed.), Machine Law, Ethics, and Morality in the Age of Artificial Intelligence.
+IGI Global 71